Garfield and Cockran: Statesmen Who Mastered Money

 The nation’s financial ailments, argued Garfield, stemmed from the federal government’s monetary mischief.
 The antidote was not more of the very debasement of money that brought on those ailments in the first place.
 He concluded his speech with these words:

 For my own part, my course is taken.
 In view of all the facts of our situation; of all the terrible experiences of the past, both at home and abroad; and of the united testimony of the wisest and bravest statesmen who have lived and labored during the last century, it is my firm conviction that any considerable increase in the volume of our inconvertible paper money will shatter public credit, will paralyze industry and oppress the poor; and that the gradual restoration of our ancient standard of value will lead us, by the safest and surest path, to national prosperity and the steady pursuit of peace.

 Now that was a two-hour monetary tour de force!
-Garfield had established himself as man of great knowledge and conviction on some of the burning economic issues of the day.
-Fast forward fifteen years and we find another man who was of the other party, but was at least as solid and eloquent as Garfield on the imperative of a sound monetary standard.
+Garfield had established himself as a man of great knowledge and conviction on some of the burning economic issues of the day.
+Fast forward fifteen years, and we find another man who was of the other party but was at least as solid and eloquent as Garfield on the imperative of a sound monetary standard.